 - Southern Ohio: toward the end of October

 At least that’s is how fall color develops in theory.
-However, in practice I have noticed that peak fall color often arrives in the second week of October for the majority of the state.
+However, in practice I have noticed that peak fall color sometimes arrives at the end of the second full week of October throughout most of the state.

 We get our best fall color when there is a decent amount of rain throughout the growing season and when autumn days are bright and sunny, while autumn nights are cold, but not freezing.